-Documentaries, research reports and books come to light more frequently regarding this subject, being Cannabis and Cannabidiol (CBD) its main focuses.
-In recent years we have witnessed a domino effect on the legalization and use of cannabis as medical therapy, with the American continent being the epicentre of this movement, and neighbouring countries such as Mexico, Argentina and Colombia are following suit to provide access to patients who desperately need such a therapeutic alternative.
+Documentaries, research reports and books come to light more frequently regarding this subject, being Hemp and Cannabidiol (CBD) its main focuses.
+In recent years we have witnessed a domino effect on the legalization and use of hemp as medical therapy, with the American continent being the epicentre of this movement, and neighbouring countries such as Mexico, Argentina and Colombia are following suit to provide access to patients who desperately need such a therapeutic alternative.

 As mentioned earlier in one of our articles focused on Cancer and CBD, cancer is a disproportionate and uncontrolled growth our cells.
 As it is known today, this uncontrolled growth can occur in different organs or tissues of our body due to: Mutations at genome level, viral infections or radiation poisoning, among others.